shn66/shn66.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am a fifth-year Ph.D. student majoring in Controls at the Model Predictive Control Laboratory, UC Berkeley.
-I am advised by Prof. [Francesco Borrelli](https://me.berkeley.edu/people/francesco-borrelli/).
+I am a Senior AI engineer at WideSense, Inc working on simulation and optimization towards making electrification of transit fleets profitable.
+I graduated with a Ph.D. in Controls from the Model Predictive Control Laboratory, UC Berkeley.
+I was advised by Prof. [Francesco Borrelli](https://me.berkeley.edu/people/francesco-borrelli/).

 My research focuses on developing (1) robust, (2) data-driven, and (3) computationally efficient algorithms for nonlinear MPC by using tools from nonlinear control, optimization and machine learning.